Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 Case 3: Co-Founder Split → Near Failure (Project management for agencies)

 Two friends launched a project management tool for digital agencies.
-Split before $3K MRR due to differing commitment levels (one kept their job; one went full-time).
-The full-time founder bought out the equity for $8,000 and rebuilt solo, eventually reaching $9K MRR.
+Split before — financial details locked due to differing commitment levels (one kept their job; one went full-time).
+The full-time founder bought out the equity for $8,000 and rebuilt solo, eventually reaching — financial details locked.

 "In retrospect, the feasibility score was 7.4.
 I didn't need a co-founder.
 I wanted one because I was scared to go alone.
 That fear cost me 11 months of progress and $8K."